-JigsawAlso known as: jigsaw groups, jigsaw learning
+JigsawAlso known as: jigsaw groups, jigsaw learning, cooperative learning

-- supports teachers to differentiate learning to cater to diverse student needs and abilities
+- supports educators to differentiate learning

-- builds students' comprehension, cooperation, communication and problem-solving skills
+- builds students' comprehension, cooperation, communication and problem-solving skills.

 How to use with ICT